Get

 Trimming a cat’s claws, particularly when they live indoors, is a common and (usually) painless practice.
 It keeps their claws from becoming ingrown, catching on clothing and furniture, and taking the edge off the pain they inflict on us when they play too rough or feel frightened.
 Cats that spend a lot of time outdoors really need their claws to defend themselves against other cats or predators, climb trees, and mark their territory, so they should only have a basic tidy at most.

-When we trim our cat’s claws, we are just taking off the sharp tip of the nail, not damaging any of the live tissue (unless we slip up!).
+When we trim our cat’s claws, we just take off the sharp tip of the nail, not damaging any of the live tissue (unless we slip up!).

 Onychectomy, the technical term for declawing, is the surgical amputation by using a scalpel, clipper, or laser to remove the distal phalanx (bone at the end of the toe), which contains the live tissue from which the claw grows.
-It is sometimes a necessary therapeutic procedure for severe/chronic nail bed disease, but in the vast majority of cases, it is performed as an elective procedure to protect furniture and other household possessions.
+It is sometimes a necessary therapeutic procedure for severe/chronic nail bed disease, but in most cases, it is performed as an elective procedure to protect furniture and other household possessions.

 This procedure is the equivalent of removing the tips of our fingers or toes at the level of the last knuckle, except for cats, it is actually worse because they then have to walk on that amputated surface, which may result in pain, unnatural gait, and further deformity.